 Your skin will also thin by about 6% every 10 years.
-As we grow older we need to frequently asses our skincare needs.
+As we age we need to frequently assess our skincare needs.
 What worked 5 years ago may not be best today.

-It would not be uncommon to change your whole routine every decade.
+It wouldn’t be uncommon to change your whole routine every decade.

 Here are five skincare items to avoid if you have any of the following: thin skin, dry skin, sensitive skin, or visible capillaries.
 Also use caution with these if you are using Retin-A.

 As mentioned many women struggle with drier skin after a certain age.
 Since we want to keep as much of our natural oils on our skin as possible I recommend a creamy, milky, or balm like cleanser.

 Most foaming cleansers strip the skin of those precious oils and leave you with a squeaky clean tight feeling.
 This is not how your skin should feel after cleansing.

 Your skin should feel clean yet soft.
 You can double cleanse if you want to be sure it’s really clean.
 Here are my thoughts on what to spend on a cleanser.
 Skincare: When To Splurge And When To Save

 Cleansing brushes are loathed by many estheticians because we’ve seen the damage they have caused by misuse.

 Personally I don’t use them and never recommend them to women my age.
 A better alternative is a silicone cleansing tool such as Foreo.